 If you or someone in your home suffers from an allergy or asthma, or if you’re simply concerned about the air quality in your home, a HEPA filter vacuum cleaner is almost an essential purchase.
 While most modern vacuums have a filter, HEPA filters can remove much smaller particles of dust, mould and bacteria.
 This prevents allergens from circulating in your home.

-There are a number of vacuum cleaners with HEPA filters, and you can also buy HEPA filters for most models.
+There are a number of vacuum cleaners with HEPA filters, and you can also buy separate HEPA filters for most models.
 But in this article, we’ve listed four of the top vacuums in the UK that include a HEPA filter as standard.
 If you want more information about this type of filter, check out this excellent glossary of terms.

 So if you’re having trouble choosing the best HEPA filter vacuum – these five are a great place to start!

 Do you have any questions about HEPA filters or vacuums in general?
 Have we missed a vacuum you think should be included in this list?
 Let us know in the comments.